 - Attempting to cause serious bodily injury while acting with extreme indifference, or

 - Recklessly causing bodily injury while using a deadly weapon, or

 - Recklessly displaying extreme indifference to human life

 Aggravated assault is a far more serious crime than simple assault.
-The severity of the penalties for aggravated assault can range from Fourth-Degree to Second degree, depending on (1) the intent of the attacker, (2) the severity of the injury, (3), who was injured, and (4) whether a weapon was used. who was injured and how badly they were hurt.
+The severity of the penalties for aggravated assault can range from Fourth-Degree to Second degree, depending on (1) the intent of the attacker, (2) the severity of the injury, (3), who was injured, and (4) whether a weapon was used.
 The list and conditions is very long and confusing.
 Here is a list of common aggravated assault charges and their consequences.

 There are civil penalties as well.
 Victims of assaults have the right to sue the attacker in order to recover costs of medical bills and lost wages.